IPK-BIT/scorpion/docs/source/api.rst

 .. http:post:: /aai/login

     Sign in to the system.
-The returned JSON Web Token (JWT) must be added as a Bearer token in the ```Authorization``` header to all subsequent calls, in order to be authenticated and access to features can be authorized.
+The returned JSON Web Token (JWT) must be added as a Bearer token in the ```Authorization``` header to all subsequent calls in order to be authenticated and access to features can be authorized.

     .. note::
         The registration process, including the acceptance of the request, must be finished prior to being able to sign in.